tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you need to run SQL queries against data in an S3 bucket, what AWS service can you use?
 A: Use Amazon Athena.
 It can analyze data in S3 buckets at the petabyte-scale level.
 It is also serverless so there are no EC2 instances to manage.

 - Q: If you need an AWS service for ETL jobs on data stored in S3, what can you use?
 A: AWS Glue is a fully managed ETL service that runs Apache Spark and can be used for running analytics on data.
+Any time the exam asks for a service that provides ETL, think Glue (think glue Loads data).

 - Q: If you need an AWS service for processing streaming data, what can you use?
 A: Use Amazon Kinesis.